MBsysC

 Installation of Cmake

-Follow this link to download and install windows version of Cmake (for now it’s the same installer for 32 and 64 bits).
+Follow this link to download and install windows version of Cmake.
+Since Robotran v1.26.0, Cmake minimum version is 3.11.

 Notes about Visual Studio

-To run your project, you should download Visual Studio Community (versions prior to 2012 will probably not work).
+To run your project, you could download Visual Studio Community (versions prior to 2012 will probably not work).
 Please install Visual and CMake on the same hard drive.

 Release 2017 and later